larsks/blog.oddbit.com-posts/2010-01-29-linux-upnp-gateway.md

 The practical use of UPnP, from my perspective, is that it allows a device or application _inside_ the network to request specific ports to be forwarded on the gateway.
 This means that what used to be a manual process -- adding the necessary forwarding rules to my iptables configuration -- is now performed automatically, and only when necessary.

 The [Linux UPnP Internet Gateway Device][2] project implements a Linux UPnP service.
-You can download the source from the project web page, or you can download an RPM from [here][3] and install it on any recent vintage RedHat-ish system.
+You can download the source from the project web page.

 Using the gateway service is really simple: